mcombi/store-demo-project/README.md

  a) for a classic build : mvn clean install -Dquarkus.kubernetes.deploy=true
  b) for a native one: mvn clean install -Dquarkus.kubernetes.deploy=true -Dnative

-The spring boot application will be deployed via dev tools in ocp
+The spring boot application will be deployed via dev tools in ocp, via Add from Git and go with the default options

 To run the spring boot application locally: run containers creation in folder local_dev_tool